|Country of Origin||Hungary|

 Pumi’s are highly adaptable dog breeds.
 They can live in small houses and apartments where they can get enough exercise both mentally and physically.

 Pumis have an alert, watchful and energetic personality.
 They are smart dogs who will quickly know what its master wanted him to do, they are very affectionate with their family and are very happy and cheerful when they are around their family members.

 Pumi’s tend to be shy or timid around strangers but proper socialization can prevent this.
 They are not- aggressive dogs but yes they make good watchdogs as well.

 The Pumi is a smart dog breed, if he senses that its owner is able to create the pack, then he will quickly take advantage and will be the boss.

 So while training this breed you need to remember you have to be dominant with them so that they know their place.
 You need to make decisions and strict rules and make sure that Pumi is following them gently.

 - While Pumi is most famous as a herding dog, it was also used to hunt wild boar.

-- Pumi is known as Pumik in plural
+- Pumi is known as Pumik in the plural.

 Some common health issues of Pumi are: